gurmitteotia/guflow/README.md

     }

 ```
+You can use the [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) along with AWS lambda functions to implement human approvals/signals.
+You will no more need to use self hosted activities for getting the human signals in your workflows.
-You can read about signal APIs [here](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) and find more examples about manual approvals in [sample](https://github.com/gurmitteotia/guflow-samples/tree/master/ServerlessManualApproval) project.
+A good number of examples involving manual approvals are provided in the [example](https://github.com/gurmitteotia/guflow-samples/tree/master/ServerlessManualApproval) project.

-[Query APIs](https://github.com/gurmitteotia/guflow/wiki/Query-apis), [workflow actions](https://github.com/gurmitteotia/guflow/wiki/Workflow-actions) and flexible [branching](https://github.com/gurmitteotia/guflow/wiki/Workflow-branches) support will allow you to create challanging workflows.
-Though Guflow supports all the features of Amazon SWF but it continues to add useful APIs, manual intervention and timer reset are examples of it and many

 **Features in pipeline:** Please look at [project board](https://github.com/gurmitteotia/guflow/projects/1) to see what is is coming next.
 If you want some feature to be included in Guflow library or something is not working for you please file an [issue](https://github.com/gurmitteotia/guflow/issues).
 Your ideas, suggestion and collorbation will greatly help this library and its users.